backstage/backstage/plugins/cost-insights/src/alerts/README.md

 ### Custom Setup

-Default properties such as the title, subtitle and even the chart itself can be overridden.
+Default properties such as the title, subtitle and instructions page url can be overridden - even default UI such as chart itself.
 Additionally, alerts can be extended to support actions such as snoozing or dismissing.

 ![project-growth-alert-custom](../assets/project-growth-alert-custom.png)